Pidhirtsi Castle: History

-It has not been established who designed the complex, that, most probably, was planned by Italian architect Andrea del Aqua, who also designed the fortress in nearby Brody for bellicose Koniecpolski.
-Hetman Koniecpolski wrote in his memoirs that he wanted to own a place for relaxation, but the castle location made it impossible.
-In 1648 it was attacked by Ukrainian Cossacks during Khmelnytskyi Uprising, although they could not capture the complex, which proved its fortress characteristics.
+It has not been established who designed the complex, that, most probably, was planned by Italian architect Andrea del Aqua, who also designed the fortress in nearby Brody for the bellicose Koniecpolski.
+Hetman Koniecpolski wrote in his memoirs that he wanted to own a place for relaxation, but the castle location made relaxation impossible.
+In 1648 it was attacked by Ukrainian Cossacks during Khmelnytskyi Uprising, although they could not capture the complex, as it was a genuine fortress.
 Three years later the Cossacks returned and failed again.
-After this event, Koniecpolski's son Aleksander repaired damages and strengthened the fortification improving security credited to resisting numerous Tatar and Turkish inroads that took place in a period of second half of 17th century.
+After this event, Koniecpolski's son Aleksander repaired the damage and strengthened the fortifications.
+The improved security is credited with the resistance of the castle to numerous Tatar and Turkish attacks that took place in a period of second half of 17th century.

-In 1682, Stanisław Koniecpolski, grandson of the original builder and owner, decided to devise the castle with surrounding estates to Jakub Ludwik Sobieski.
+In 1682, Stanisław Koniecpolski, grandson of the original builder and owner, decided to bequeath the castle with surrounding estates to Jakub Ludwik Sobieski.
 Five years later, Jakub Sobieski coming back from the campaign against the Ottoman Turks at Kamieniec Podolski hosted his parents, King Jan III Sobieski and his French wife Marie Casimire Louise, in the castle.
 A description of the Podhorce complex made by one of Sobieski's courtiers, François d'Aleyrac, has been preserved: "This castle is undoubtedly the most beautiful in Poland, and in other countries, it would also be regarded unique."

 In 1725 Konstanty Sobieski, younger brother of Jakub, sold the castle to the Great Crown Hetman Stanislaw Rzewuski.
 After hetman Rzewuski's death, the complex was inherited by his son, Wacław, who also was the owner of the nearby Olesko Castle.
 Wacław Rzewuski made Podhorce his permanent residence.
-He ordered that a third floor to be added as well as a church (1788); he opened a theater.
+He ordered that a third floor be added, as well as a church (1788); he opened a theater.